marczz/mzlinux_pages/markup/data_exchange.md

 -   [Json Parser Online](http://json.parser.online.fr/)
 -   [JSON Formatter
     ](http://www.freeformatter.com/json-formatter.html)
+-   [convertjson.com](http://convertjson.com/) is a web service to convert HTML Table, XML, YAML, and CSV and the reverse conversion.
+There are also JSON viewer, lint, Formatter and a tool to display JSON Path Names or to query using JSON paths.

 ## Yaml {#yaml}
 -   {{< wp "Yaml" >}} is a human-readable data serialization format designed